yulinshin/BFF/README.md

 # Features

-### Recode Pets' life by writing a diary with photos.
+### Recode Pets' life by writing a diary with photos:

 * Create pet information and start to write a pet's life diary.